apokryphus/advanced-combat-system/README.md

 - Dettlaff/Bruxa/Alp
 - 1-Hand/2-Hand Axe

+Each moveset comes with its own unique abilities and weapon arts.

-Additionally allows for vampire combat animations while the player is unarmed.
+Dependent upon the mod settings, the mod allows for vampire combat animations while the player is unarmed.

-Also adds bow/arrow combat, though is limited by weapon mode.
+Also adds bow/arrow combat with special arrows and abilities, though is limited by weapon mode.

 Each moveset also includes its own set of dodges/rolls and weapon-holding animations.